symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 ~~~~~~~~~~

 **type**: ``Boolean`` **default**: ``true``

-.. versionadded:: 2.1
-    The ``ignoreNull`` option was added in Symfony 2.1.

 If this option is set to ``true``, then the constraint will allow multiple
 entities to have a ``null`` value for a field without failing validation.